 Now let’s see how to run a specific test.
 Open the users_controller_test.rb file, scroll down to the should redirect index when not logged in test and click the Run button on the left gutter next to this test.

-In the invoked menu, select Run ‘test_should_redirect...’.
+In the invoked menu, select Run ‘Minitest: test_should_redirect_index...’.
 IntelliJ IDEA will display the result for this test.

 Rerun failed tests

 Now let’s go back to users_controller_test.rb and break two tests.
-For the should redirect index when not logged in and should get new tests comment the
+For the should get new and should redirect index when not logged in tests comment the